Larry the Cable Guy: Personal life

 Whitney and his wife Cara married in 2005.
-They have a son, Wyatt and a daughter, Reagan.
+They have a son, Wyatt, and a daughter, Reagan.
 The Whitney family resides in Lincoln, Nebraska, on a 180-acre (73 ha) farm.
 The couple started the Git-R-Done Foundation in 2009 to provide assistance to those that have experienced hardships beyond their control.
 Whitney is a Christian who re-committed to his faith in 2014.

 Whitney's hometown of Pawnee City, Nebraska, has a street named after him.
 Whitney also donated money to buy new theatrical equipment for the local high school.

+Whitney is a fan of the Professional Bull Riders (PBR) circuit and has co-owned some bucking bulls over the years.
+Among them was Chicken on a Chain, who was the 2007 PBR World Champion Bull.

-Whitney is an avid Nebraska Cornhuskers football fan.
+Whitney is also an avid Nebraska Cornhuskers football fan.
 His signature camouflage hat has the University of Nebraska–Lincoln nickname "HUSKERS" emblazoned on it, as seen in the 2007 film Delta Farce.
 He is also frequently seen with a gold Nebraska "N" on a chain around his neck.
 On October 1, 2016, in his luxury suite at Memorial Stadium during the Nebraska vs. Illinois football game, Whitney was challenged to an arm wrestling match by an Army veteran and Nebraska Army National Guard member, John O'Connell, who lost the match in less than one minute with his arm (humerus) broken by Whitney.